ltskinner/machine-learning/books/how_to_prove_it/3_PROOF_STRATEGIES.md

 - 2. identify plain english logical statements
   - identify "if/then" patterns immediately
 - 3. convert $\leq $ into $\gt $ with contrapositive (negate and invert $ \implies $ statements)
+- 4. hypothesis and conclusion
+  - hypothesis is the "suppose"
+  - conclusion is the "then"

 | index | id | Grouping | Form | Keyword | Aux Structures | Why works? |
 | - | - | - | - | - | - | - |